-Synonymous with the deep crimson hued stones that blanketed ancient Egyptian pharaohs and queens, the lavishness of the red garnet gemstone has long been cherished as a staple in the jewelry market.
-It’s rich history dates back thousands of years, beloved by many of the world’s great ancient cultures.
-A stylish red garnet bead necklace was recently discovered in an Egyptian grave that perhaps accompanied a corpse into afterlife – a testament to the garnet’s long, rich history.
+Garnet jewelry has been around since ancient times alongside silver, gold, diamonds, and other popular jewelry pieces that still grace us with their presence today.
+Synonymous with the deep crimson-hued stones that blanketed ancient Egyptian pharaohs and queens, the lavishness of the red garnet gemstone has long been cherished as a staple in the jewelry market.
+Its rich history dates back thousands of years, beloved by many of the world's great ancient cultures.
+A stylish red garnet bead necklace was recently discovered in an Egyptian grave that perhaps accompanied a corpse into the afterlife - a testament to the garnet's long, rich history.

 Like the Egyptians, Ancient Roman nobility utilized the garnet as a sign of prestige, importance, and rank, applying personal stamps to documents using garnet signet rings.
 In fact, red garnets were the most traded gem during the height of the Roman empire.
 Similarly, the Middle Ages ushered in a new class of high-ranking clergy members who utilized the garnet in their rich clerical robes and dress.

 During the 19th century, mining regions in Russia and Bohemia were important sources for Garnets.
 Favored and prized by the Russian royalty and aristocracy and favored by highly-ranked jewelers like Peter Carl Faberge, garnets were a source of pure pleasure during the Victorian era.
 In modern times, the popularity of the garnet has continued.
 The rolling, 3D landscapes of Namibia and Tanzania are home to some of the most important garnet mines.
 The garnet can also be found in Brazil and Myanmar, among others.

 A Kaleidoscope of Colors: